shuftipro/Android-SDK/verification-with-rest-api/README.md

  Instance can be created in two ways.
 First is by using `clientId` and `secretKey`, other one is by providing `accessToken`.<br>
  You can read more about `accessToken`[here](https://api.shuftipro.com/api/docs/#access-token)
 ```
-// using clientId and secretKey
+//using clientId and secretKey
 Shuftipro instance = Shuftipro.getInstance(clientId: "your-clientId",secretKey: "your-secretKey");

-// or using accessToken
+//or using accessToken
 Shuftipro instance = Shuftipro.getInstance(accesstoken: "sp-accessToken");
 ```
 ## Sample Request